erovas/WV.js/README.md

 # WV.js
-JavaScript framework to build desktop applications with simple html, css and js, without node.js dependency
+WV.js is a framework to build desktop applications with simple html, css and js, without node.js dependency.

 ## Compatibility